vincentntang/vincentntang.com/content/posts/20221022-tadhacks-hackathon/index.md

 - Panda express is pretty cheap for paying for food for alot of people.
 Same with publix.
 - Don't forget about coffee and energy drinks.
 Even with Red bull there, it wasn't enough caffeine to go around.
 - Krispy Kremes is one of the few places that still serves coffee in boxes

+Improvement lists

+- Preventing theft, force sign in and async registration checkin.
+Everyone flooded in at 10 A.M. on the dot
+- More energy drinks
+- More planned mixers for meeting people/projects and better intro slides